SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 # Quick Setup

-This guide should help you with setting up prebuilt Slime trackers as fast as possible.
+This guide should help you with setting up **prebuilt Slime trackers** as fast as possible.
+If you are using phones, DIY trackers or substituting some body locations with anything not prebuilt there are added complications.

 ## Making sure your system is ready
 If you are intending to use SteamVR with your slimes, make sure it is installed and **run it at least once** before moving forward.